williamcruzme/laravel-fcm/README.md

 ### Custom request validations

-The `rules` `validationErrorMessages` methods in the `DeviceController` allows you override the default request validations:
+The `createRules` `deleteRules` `validationErrorMessages` methods in the `DeviceController` allows you override the default request validations:

 ```php
 use williamcruzme\FCM\Traits\ManageDevices;